 Engagement Sessions 101: All about planning your engagement session

 I know often times, the engagement session is the first time a couple has been photographed together professionally.
-Often times, the engagement session is in itself a nerve wracking experience, not knowing what to expect, and knowing that you are the star of the show can be enough to make anyone nervous.
+The engagement session is in itself can be a nerve wracking experience, not knowing what to expect, and knowing that you are the star of the show can be enough to make anyone nervous.
 So allow me to ease your nerves a bit and explain the process a bit more in depth!

 I’ll admit it, by nature I’m a bit of a planner.
 I like to put things in place to ensure that things go smoothly, once the magic starts happening, then I like to follow it wherever it takes us, but let’s set ourselves up for success shall we?

 First thing to plan is location.
 The location you choose sets the tone for your entire shoot and can say a lot about you together as a couple.
 Are you both coffee snobs?
 A funky coffee shop that has a cute little table by the windows is sure to be a great place to begin your shoot.
 Outdoorsy?
 Put on your hiking boots and head somewhere amazing, Ontario is filled with outdoor treasure to discover.
 City slickers? (yes, I just said that, I’m from a super small town surrounded by farming so I think I can get away with it).
 Let’s head to Toronto, maybe over to Toronto Island, with amazing views of the city in the background, or the historic distillery district, or find a rooftop with sweeping views of sky scrapers surrounding us.
 Homebody?
 Look no further than your couch!
 Let’s start by cooking something yummy in the kitchen and having a glass of wine, then head to the couch for some snuggle time, maybe end the session drinking tea and reading books all cozy in bed.
 In home engagement sessions are starting to become very trendy!
 Fun loving?
 What about a local fair, or a record store, nothing is really off the table!